Medically reviewed by Kristin Hall, FNP

 Like other studies into laser devices for hair loss, this one is promising but far from perfect.
 Not only does it not feature any men with pattern hair loss (the main target audience for most laser hair growth devices), but it was also associated with a hair growth device manufacturer.

-A similar study involving a laser hair growth helmet called iGrow® found that women who used the device experienced results comparable to those achieved using the hair loss medication, Minoxidil.
-Like the previous study, this study did not feature any male patients.
+A similar study published in the journal, Lasers in Surgery and Medicine, involving a laser hair growth helmet called iGrow® found that women who used the device experienced results comparable to those achieved using the hair loss medication, Minoxidil.

 We've talked more about these issues with research into laser hair growth devices in our guide to laser hair treatments.

 Laser hair growth caps can vary in price from a few hundred dollars to thousands of dollars for high-end devices with powerful laser diodes, making them a major purchase for most.

 Although some studies have found that low-level laser therapy may promote hair growth, there is very little research on the effectiveness of laser hair growth caps and helmets as treatments for male pattern baldness.